 7. Legs and Feet: Bird legs and feet are adapted to their environment and lifestyle.
 The legs are typically strong, allowing birds to walk, run, or perch.
 Feet vary in shape: birds of prey have sharp talons for catching prey, waterfowl have webbed feet for swimming, and perching birds have three forward-facing toes and one backward-facing toe for gripping branches.
 These adaptations help birds move, hunt, build nests, and interact with their surroundings.

 8. Nest: A bird’s nest is a structure built to protect eggs and raise chicks.
 Nests vary greatly in shape and materials, depending on the species.
 Birds use twigs, grass, leaves, mud, and even human-made items to construct their nests.
-Some birds build them in trees, while others nest on the ground or in burrows.
+Some birds build their nests in trees, while others nest on the ground or in burrows.
 Nests provide warmth, safety, and a space for the parents to care for their young.

 9. Eggs: Bird eggs are reproductive structures that contain a developing embryo.
 They have a hard, protective shell made of calcium carbonate, which provides strength while being lightweight.
 The eggs vary in size, color, and texture across species, often serving as camouflage.
 Inside, the egg contains yolk, which provides nutrients for the developing chick, and albumen (egg white), which cushions and protects the embryo.
 Birds incubate their eggs to ensure proper development.